COP3530/edugator-content/cpp-review/classes/lesson.md

 It is good practice to mark member functions as `const` if they do not modify the object's state.

-On rare occassions, you will want to create a member function that returns a reference to a member variable for the caller to access and possibly modify.
+On rare occasions, you will want to create a member function that returns a reference to a member variable for the caller to access and possibly modify.
 In these cases, you may need both a `const` and non-`const` version of the function.
 This is the case for many STL containers, like `std::vector`.

 # Copy Constructors and Copy Assignment Operators